-All too often, remodels strip homes of their original charm.
+All too often, remodels strip homes of their original and historic charm.
 Thankfully, this was not the case for Anna and Johnny Sherwood's historic Balboa Island cottage.
 Designer Mindy Gayer saw to it that the Sherwood's Southern California beach home retained every ounce of its 78-year-old character.
 The cottage, originally built by Anna's great-grandmother in 1936, was expanded from its original two-bed, one-bath footprint into a four-bed, two-bath home in order to provide enough space for their family of four.

 "The home is a true family jewel of a property," designer Gayer told MyDomaine.
-"Because of Anna's family's long history with the property and it being recognized as a true historical cottage, we held on to a lot of the original elements and bones of the home, updating it just enough to be the perfect home for their family.
+"Because of Anna's family's long history with the property and it is recognized as a true historical cottage, we held on to a lot of the original elements and bones of the home, updating it just enough to be the perfect home for their family.
 Even after the remodel, you can still feel the soul and charm of the original home."
 Keep scrolling to step inside the historic Balboa Island beach house.
 Prediction: You'll want to pin every image of this California home to your "cottage-chic" board.

 The remodel was quite an undertaking for Gayer's team.
 "We gutted the entirety of the home, keeping only the original exterior walls and some of the living room's original ceiling details and millwork intact," the designer explained.
 As an ode to the craftsmanship and design of the original beach cottage, the design team mimicked the original millwork wall paneling found in the living room and replicated it on the staircase.

 The Sherwoods approached the remodel as an opportunity to make the best improvements possible to their home, all the while wanting to start fresh with new furnishings, noted Gayer.
-Although many of the furnishings are brand-new, the couple had plenty of personally collected accessories for Gayer's team to incorporate into the space.
+Although many of the furnishings are brand-new, the couple had plenty of personally collected accessories for Gayer's team to incorporate into the area.
 "As avid travelers and curators, the Sherwoods had some really fun pieces that helped personalize their otherwise new home," Gayer told MyDomaine.
 "Johnny is an avid music lover, so we designed an area in the remodeled living room to house his ever-growing collection of records," she pointed out.

 When it came to choosing a color palette for the newly remodeled cottage, white was the clear favorite.
 "We love a fresh white palette, and our clients were on the same page from the very beginning of the project," said Gayer.
 "Keeping the palette light and bright allowed us to visually maximize the square footage to make it feel even bigger," she explained.
 "White is magic in our book!"